historic-trails/website/sites/watrous-la-junta.md

 ## A site for sore eyes: La Junta
 La Junta (“the junction”) in Mora County, New Mexico marks the crossing of two rivers- the Mora and the Sapello.
 Historian Francis Stanley writes that this area is where "the Sapello and Mora Rivers unite to exchange gossip brought in from the mountains” [^Stanley 3] .
 Stanley’s metaphor rings true—the valley served as a good meeting point, as it is easily identifiable.
 Visitors to La Junta, especially those who had grown used to the dry, arid climate of the southwest, remarked on its serene beauty.
 La Junta featured healthy, rich soil, a green valley, and a plethora of wildlife-- including deer, wild ducks, quail, and antelope.
 The Mora and Sapello rivers were decorated with large, healthy trees, including pine, junipers, wild plum, and oak.
 >“Every rise formed a plateau valley, fertile and lush with waving grey-green grasses.
-Grama and blue-joint grasses grey more than a foot in height” [^Clark 47].
+Grama and blue-joint grasses grey more than a foot in height” [^ Clark 47].

 In 1963, this area was deemed a National Historic Landmark, which begged the question: what’s the big deal about a river crossing, no matter how beautiful?
 La Junta the first sight of civilization for many weary travelers along Santa Fe Trail.
 The area, served as a campsite, trading area, and rest stop for many, including indigenous tribes.